surveyjs/survey-pdf/docs/Options-in-Constructor.md

 If the markup of the processed HTML question is simple enough, it will be rendered to a PDF document as selectable text.
 This is more appropriate for long descriptive texts with a simple layout.
 Complex HTML markup will be rendered as an image.
 For instance, this is suitable for greeting texts that might have an elaborate layout.

-For each particular HTML question, you can override this general ("auto") behavior at the question level - by specifying a question's `renderAs` property (in a survey JSON definition).
-Set the property to "standard" or "image" as well (its default value is "auto").
+For each HTML question, you can override this general ("auto") behavior at the question level: specify a question's `renderAs` property (in a survey JSON definition); also set the property to "standard" or "image" (its default value is "auto").

 ```js
 var json = {